AdobeDocs/campaign-standard.en/help/administration/using/aep-triggering-data-ingestion.md

 Adobe Campaign Standard allows you to trigger the immediate ingestion of data mappings via APIs, and retrieve the status of your ingestion requests.

->[!NOTE]
->
->This page describes how to trigger and retrieve the ingestion status of your data mappings.
+This page describes how to trigger and retrieve the ingestion status of your data mappings.
 For global information on Campaign Standard APIs, refer to [this section](../../api/using/about-campaign-standard-apis.md).

 ## Prerequisites {#prerequisites}